2.0 Authority Control

 Only authorized forms (meaning those that appear in the 1XX of series authority records) should be used in 8XX fields.

-When to send it on:
+When should I send it on?

 - If the series record says it is nnc – then the book is a serial and should be sent directly to the serial cataloger.